skelemoa/synse-zsl/README.md

 ### Visual Feature Generation:

   We provide the visual features generated via SHIFT-GCN for the NTU-120 and NTU-60 dataset for the various splits.
-They can be found under the <code> synse_resources/ntu_results </code> repository, which is downloadable from [here](https://drive.google.com/file/d/167xoVJQ684XU1uFhSKD6j9nAwHsnmEky/view?usp=sharing). train.npy contains the visual features of the training data from the seen classes. ztest.npy contains the test data from the unseen classes. gtest.npy contains the test data from all the classes.
+They can be found under the <code>synse_resources/ntu_results</code> repository, which is downloadable from [here](https://drive.google.com/file/d/167xoVJQ684XU1uFhSKD6j9nAwHsnmEky/view?usp=sharing). train.npy contains the visual features of the training data from the seen classes. ztest.npy contains the test data from the unseen classes. gtest.npy contains the test data from all the classes.

   If you wish to generate the visual features yourself:
   1. Download the NTU-60 and NTU-120 datasets by requesting them from <a href="http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">here</a>.
   2. Create the test-train-val splits for the datasets using the split file created in the previous steps.
   3. Train the visual feature generator.
 Follow [this](https://github.com/kchengiva/Shift-GCN) for training Shift-GCN.
 For each split a new feature generator has to be trained following the zero shot learning assumption.
-The trained Shift-GCN weights can be found under the repository. <code> synse_resources/ntu_results/shift_5_r/weights/ </code>
+The trained Shift-GCN weights can be found under the repository. <code>synse_resources/ntu_results/shift_5_r/weights/</code>
   4. Save the features for train data, unseen test data(zsl) and the entire test data(gzsl).

 ### Text feature generators
-  We provide the generated language features as well, for the labels in NTU60, and NTU120 dataset.
-They can be found in <code> ./synse_resources/resources/ </code>.
+  We provide the generated language features as well, for the labels in NTU-60, and NTU-120 dataset.
+They can be found in <code>./synse_resources/resources/</code>.
 Place the <code>resources</code> folder in the root <code> synse-zsl</code> directory.

   If you wish to generate the language features yourself.
-  1. Word2Vec: Download the <a href="https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit">Pre-Trained Word2Vec Vectors</a> and extract the contents of the archive </li>
+  1. Word2Vec: Download the <a href="https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit">Pre-Trained Word2Vec Vectors</a> and extract the contents of the archive.
+Generate the Word2Vec representations by using the gensim python module as described [here](https://radimrehurek.com/gensim/models/word2vec.html)  </li>
   2. For Sentence-BERT, we use the sentence-transformers package from [here](https://github.com/UKPLab/sentence-transformers).
 We use the stsb-bert-large model.